One of the worst predicaments you can find yourself in as a website owner is to be on the wrong side of the law.

 Don’t Forget Social Media Apps

-If you are planning to develop applications that will integrate with your site, social networking sites like Facebook, Twitter, and many others require you to provide access to various legal pages …
+If you are planning to create social networking applications that will integrate with your site, you will also be required to provide sites like Twitter, Facebook, and others with information about various legal pages …

-- If you are unsure whether or not you may be breaking the law, and/or Terms of Service policies and guidelines of service providers like Google, Facebook, etc., then you most probably are.
+- If you are unsure as to whether or not you are breaking the law, and/or Terms of Service policies and guidelines of service providers like Google, Facebook, etc., then assume that you most probably are.

-- If you plan to promote services or products online via affiliate marketing, or monetizing your pages with Google AdSense, Amazon, or eBay advertising, or using Google AdWords pay-per-click ads to drive visitors to your pages, etc., then find out exactly what kind of legal information you need to provide on your site to comply with their Terms Of Service and policy requirements - don’t risk having your accounts suspended.
+- If you are considering promoting products or services online using affiliate marketing, or generating revenue with Google AdSense, ads for eBay or Amazon products, or using Google AdWords pay-per-click ads to drive visitors to your pages, etc., then find out exactly what kind of legal information you are required to include on your site to comply with all Terms Of Service and policy requirements - don’t risk having your accounts shut down.

-- If you’ve ever wondered whether “borrowing” a Copyright Notice is Copyright infringement, then it’s best to take proper precautions to avoid becoming a magnet for litigation.
+- If you’ve been wondering whether “borrowing” a Copyright Notice is Copyright infringement, take proper precautions to avoid becoming a magnet for litigation.

-What Compliance Information Should You Add To Your Website To Be Legally Compliant?
+What Legal Information Pages Do I Need To Add To My Website To Be Legally Compliant?

-If you suspect that your web site lacks in terms of compliance, then you will find this section helpful.
+If you suspect that your website lacks in aspects of compliance, then you will find this section helpful.

-At its most basic, adding the following compliance pages to your site should help keep your business out of trouble with most regulatory agencies and third-party providers, and help to avoid possible legal issues):
+Adding the following compliance pages to your website will help keep your business out of trouble with most consumer protection agencies and 3rd-party providers, and avoid potential legal issues):

 - About Us